 - Kregsville, Pennsylvania

 The breeders at Mary Lambs specialize in the Maine Coon and feed only the highest quality foods until they are adopted.
-They are registered with the Cat Fanciers Association and provide their cats with plenty of room to run.
+They are registered with the Cat Fanciers Association and provide their cats plenty of room to run.
 They post pictures of new kittens at 4-weeks old, and they are ready for adoption at 12 weeks.

 4. Paleeni Maine Coons